risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-kafka.md

 To learn more about Confluent Schema Registry and how to set up a Schema Registry, refer to the [Confluent Schema Registry documentation](https://docs.confluent.io/platform/current/schema-registry/index.html).

-To learn more about Karapace Schema Registry and how to get started, see [Karapace](https://aiven.io/docs/products/kafka/karapace).
+To learn more about Karapace Schema Registry and how to get started, see [Get started with Karapace](https://aiven.io/docs/products/kafka/karapace/get-started).

 If a primary key also needs to be defined, use the table constraint syntax.